abhishek-pandey-22/Life-skill/energy.md

 ## 2.When do you find getting into the Stress quadrant?
+So we know that stress is an inevitable part of life.
+We get stressed whether learning something new or doing an intense workout.
+But staying stressed too long can cause a burnout or make us anxious and depressed.These signs are pointing to stress quadrant.
 ## 3.How do you understand if you are in the Excitement quadrant?

+To understand this situation follow quadrant model of Emotional Intelligence includes self-awareness, self-management, social awareness, and relationship management these things helps to find out and if above followings matche with situation then yes you are in that quadrant.

 ## 4.Paraphrase the Sleep is your Superpower video in detail

 Enough good quality sleep will make you healthier, smarter, younger and sexier.
 You will find that when you consistently sleep well, you are able to make better decisions and in general, feel more upbeat and happier about life.
 Eevn Your brain needs adequate sleep to absorb, and to retain new memories.
 Scientist validated these assumptions by comparing a group of sleep deprived students to a group that got 8 hours of sleep before taking a test.
 The former had a 40% deficit in their ability to make memories.
 For some children, this could be the difference between getting an A and failing.